Temporary Visitor Restrictions for Baptist Health Floyd

 - We ask that your designated visitor also be the point of contact with staff to share messages with the rest of your family and friends.
 This allows our staff more time to provide care centered on you.

-Baptist Health Medical Group, which includes medical offices and Baptist Health Urgent Care locations, will allow one visitor per patient.
-Both visitors and patients are asked to wear a mask, socially distance, and expect to be evaluated for COVID-19.
+Baptist Health Medical Group, which includes medical offices and Baptist Health Urgent Care locations, is not currently limiting visitors per patient.

 Patient and Visitor Infection Prevention